awsdocs/aws-encryption-sdk-docs/doc_source/migrate-keyrings-v2.md

 # Updating AWS KMS keyrings<a name="migrate-keyrings-v2"></a>

 The AWS KMS keyrings in the [AWS Encryption SDK for C](c-language.md) and the [AWS Encryption SDK for JavaScript](javascript.md) support [best practices](best-practices.md) by allowing you to specify wrapping keys when encrypting and decrypting\.
-If you create an [AWS KMS discovery keyring](choose-keyring.md#kms-keyring-discovery), you do so explicitly\.
+If you create a standard [AWS KMS decryption keyring](use-kms-keyring.md#kms-keyring-discovery), you specify wrapping keys explicitly\.

-When you update to versions 1\.7\.*x* and later, you can also limit the wrapping keys that any AWS KMS discovery keyring or [AWS KMS regional discovery keyring](choose-keyring.md#kms-keyring-regional) uses when decrypting to those in particular AWS accounts\.
+When you update to versions 1\.7\.*x* and later, you can use a *discovery filter* to limit the wrapping keys that any [AWS KMS discovery keyring](use-kms-keyring.md#kms-keyring-discovery) or [AWS KMS regional discovery keyring](use-kms-keyring.md#kms-keyring-regional) uses when decrypting to the wrapping keys in particular AWS accounts\.
 Filtering a discovery keyring is an AWS Encryption SDK [best practice](best-practices.md)\.

 The examples in this section will show you how to add the discovery filter to an AWS KMS regional discovery keyring\.

 **Learn more about migration**